Kerato-san/quartz-verak-eal/content/Gods/The Grey/Atheca.md

 > | **Favoured Weapon** | Staff or wand |
 > | **Holy Day(s)** | The Festival of Unveiling, solstices, midnight rituals |

-**Atheca** is the goddess of arcane magic and the untamed flow of knowledge in Verak'eal.
+**Atheca** is the **goddess of arcane magic**.
 She gifted mortals with the ability to wield magic independently of the gods, a defiance that set her apart from many of her divine peers.
 Atheca thrives on innovation and chaos, believing that magic is a force that should be constantly explored, shaped, and moulded by those with the will to do so.

 # Description
 Atheca often manifests as a figure cloaked in shifting magical energies, her form constantly rippling between solid and ethereal.
 Her hair is said to be woven from pure arcane threads, with glowing runes embedded throughout.
 She bears no single appearance, but is frequently depicted as a youthful woman with eyes that shimmer with endless knowledge.
 The colours of her robes change in sync with the magic flowing around her, reflecting the untamed power she represents.
 In some manifestations, her hands spark with chaotic energy, hinting at the sheer unpredictability of her magic.